 How much does it cost to have paternity testing through Medina County CSEA?

-How long does it take to get the results of the genetic test?
+How long does it take to receive the results of the genetic test?

 What will happen if an individual does not appear for genetic testing?